 The ‘Votes for Life’ Campaign

-In 2000, Labour shrank the franchise by lowering the time Britons working, studying, and living abroad have before they cease to be eligible to vote in General Elections.
+In 2000, Labour shrank this franchise by lowering the time Britons working, studying, and living abroad have before they cease to be eligible to vote in General Elections.
 Conservatives Abroad has long strived to help abolish this unfair and arbitrary decision, the so-called '15-year rule' so as to create the optionality of voting for all British citizens regardless of where they live.

-Earlier efforts to abolish the 15-year rule (or to pave the way for this through boosting registration of voters and through efficiencies in electoral administration) came close but, for a variety of reasons, did not get on the statute book (often relating to a lack of parliamentary time/resource).
+Earlier efforts to abolish the 15-year rule (or to pave the way for this through boosting registration of voters and through efficiencies in electoral administration) came close but, for a variety of reasons, did not get on the statute book (often relating to a lack of parliamentary time and resource).
 This is notwithstanding the valiant efforts by Conservatives Abroad and its Chairman Heather Harper MBE and its supporters within the Commons and Lords, as well cross-party support within the Commons which led to in January 2013 Lord Lexden moving an eventually unsuccessful amendment to the Electoral Registration and Administration Bill to remove the '15 year rule' and in 2015 Sir Geoffrey Clifton-Brown tabling a Ten Minute Rule Bill.

-Boosting the registration of overseas voters has also been a key achievement of Conservatives Abroad Team*, and evidence of the appetite of global Britons to exercise their right to vote.
-Prior to 2015, the number of overseas Britons registered to vote never exceeded 15,000.
+Boosting the registration of overseas voters has also been a key achievement of the Conservatives Abroad Team*, and evidence of the appetite of global Britons to exercise their right to vote.
+Prior to 2015, the number of overseas Britons registered to vote never exceeded 35,000.
 The then Party Chairman Lord Feldman of Elstree set a goal for Conservatives Abroad Chairman Heather Harper MBE to increase the number of overseas voters to 100,000.
-The Conservatives Abroad team were instrumental in devising a “Think of Three” campaign for disseminating encouragement to register among global Britons, a campaign that was launched for Conservatives Abroad by the then Prime Minister David Cameron.
+The Conservatives Abroad team was instrumental in devising a “Think of Three” campaign for disseminating encouragement to register among global Britons, a campaign that was launched for Conservatives Abroad by the then Prime Minister David Cameron.
 As a result of the Conservatives Abroad-originated campaign, overseas Britons registered to vote hit over 285,000 in 2017.